DarkGhostHunter/Lararut/README.md

 echo $validator->fails(); // false
 ```

 This rule also accepts an `array` of RUTs.
-In that case, `is_rut` will return true if all of the RUTs are properly formatted and valid.
+In that case, `is_rut_strict` will return true if all of the RUTs are properly formatted and valid.

 #### `is_rut_equal`